Tuesday, October 30, 2012

 She’d say, “Just as soon as THOSE assholes check out.”
 Sometimes she’d have to go over and tell them that under no circumstances would she go any lower on their ton of junk.
 She was the best.

-In fact, my boss there gave me my first video taping job.
-Remember when I wrote about my starting a video taping business and almost getting to film a swing party porno movie?
-(And if you haven’t, you simply must!)
+In fact, my boss there gave me my first videotaping job.
+Remember when I wrote about my starting a videotaping business and almost getting to film a swing party porno movie?
+(And if you haven’t, it's a must-read!)
 That went on during my time at the craft store.
-And because I needed a boost, the manager contracted me to film the store’s 1-Year Anniversary festivities.
-It was mighty nice of her to do that for me (and of course I did a stellar job for her).
+And because I needed a boost, the manager contracted me to film the store’s 1st Anniversary festivities.
+It was mighty nice of her to do that for me (and of course, I did a stellar job for her).

 But despite the cool people and the highly doable job, I still wasn't terribly content.
-I mean, first off, I was only making about 15K a year, which was barely enough to keep up my end of the mortgage and utilities.
+First off, I was only making about $15K a year, which was barely enough to keep up my end of the mortgage and utilities.
 And then there were the nights when I’d be running the dust mop around at the end of the night.
 That’s when I’d start thinking…

-So this is what it’s come to… 4 years of college, 12 years working for a living, and you’re pushing a fucking mop?
+So this is what it’s come to… four years of college, 18 years working for a living, and you’re pushing a fucking mop?
 Is this the life you want?
 You want to do grunt work all your life?
 What the hell is the matter with you?

 Next up, an exit strategy…